 In the same way that apps can order takeout, call cabs, and give you directions, they can also help kick-start your fitness routine.
 From customized workout applications to calorie-counting trackers and programs that help you book a yoga class or two, we've compiled the best wellness apps for your get-fit journey.
 For the fitness apps worthy of a download, keep on reading.

 MyFitnessPal is a calorie counter and so much more.
-The database has over four million foods (and growing)—you can look up your eats by scanning the barcode or use the recipe calculator for your own creations.
-It will also track your activity (Want to know how many calories you burned cleaning the kitchen?
-It’ll tell you) and help you set up a custom plan based on your goals.
+The database has over four million foods (and is still growing)—you can look up your eats by scanning the bar code, or use the recipe calculator for your own creations.
+It will also track your activity and help you set up a custom plan based on your goals.
+Want to know how many calories you burned cleaning the kitchen?
+It'll tell you.